leiserfg/Digraph/README.md

 After write the first character press the Digraph shortcut (default `cmd-k`/`ctrl-k`), you then press the character that you'd like to merge and boala!
 Example:

-  if you press  you will see
-  n ctrl-k ?       ñ
-  E ctrl-k u       €
-  A ctrl-k E       Æ
-  ? ctrl-k !       ‽
+  if you press  n ctrl-k ?  you will see  ñ if you press  E ctrl-k u   you will see € if you press  A ctrl-k E  you will see  Æ if you press  ? ctrl-k !  you will see  ‽